 Kim Napier: So tell us about this friend in Mexico that is a taxi driver, and you'd drive the taxi around the country.

 So we ended up hanging out, I went down there like two years later and we met up again and we decided to take a day trip to Puebla, which is like two hours from Mexico City.
 It was just going to be a quick day trip, go there come back.
 And on the way, he says "Hey, what do you think about spending the night in Puebla, and then driving another six hours to Oaxaca in the morning?".
-I thought that sounds like fun, it also sounds like something we should of planned for before we left Mexico City because we don't have our clothing, our toothbrush, or anything.
+I thought that sounds like fun, it also sounds like something we should have planned for before we left Mexico City because we don't have our clothing, our toothbrush, or anything.
 But it sounds like fun!

 When we got to Puebla we went to the internet café and we posted on there and we actually found some hosts that were going to take a bus to Oaxaca the next day.
 So they let us stay with them, they had a spare bedroom, and we all drove in his taxi to Oaxaca, had a great time, and then we had a bunch of adventures since then in his taxi.
 And now he's the taxi driver on my group tours to Mexico.
 He has a million stories to tell on his own.